-2.3 Consultations (online)
+2.3 Scheduling consultations

-We encourage you to schedule a consultation with one of our staff members to get personal, one-on-one assistance for your research computing and data storage needs.
+We encourage you to schedule a consultation with one of our staff members to receive personal, one-on-one assistance for your research computing and data storage needs.
 Consultations are available to any Northeastern student, faculty, or staff member.
-We can assist you with getting up and running with Discovery, help to optimize your code, help you with benchmarking, provide assistance with installing and using software packages, detailing data storage options, and much more.
+We can assist you with starting Discovery, optimizing your code, benchmarking, installing and using software packages, detailing data storage options, and more.

-We offer scheduled consultation hours most weekdays during normal business hours (9AM to 5PM).
-Note that we follow the Northeastern University holiday schedule, so there are no consultation hours on holidays or during breaks.
-All of our consultations are conducted as online meetings through the Teams app.
+We offer consultations by appointment most weekdays during regular business hours (9 AM to 5 PM).
+Please note that we follow the Northeastern University holiday schedule, so no consultations are available on holidays or during breaks.
+All consultations are conducted online through the Teams app.

-Use our Bookings page to see our availability and to schedule an appointment https://rc.northeastern. edu/support/consulting/.
-You will need to sign in using your /@/northeastern.edu email (for example, a.student/@/northeastern.edu).
+Use our Bookings page to view our availability and schedule an appointment.
+You must sign in using your @north-eastern.edu email address (for example, a.student@northeastern.edu).

-2.4 Status page
+2.4 Status Page

-We post important information, such as power outages and maintenance windows, to the ITS Systems Status page: https://northeastern.statuspage.io/ You can subscribe to this page to receive email updates on the status of ITS systems.
+We use the ITS Systems Status page to post important information, such as power outages and maintenance windows.
+You can subscribe to this page to receive email updates on the status of ITS systems.